GDPR

 In this post, we will take a look at Privacy by Design, especially in the General Data Protection Regulation (GDPR) context, and how to make it an integral part of any organization.

-But First, What Exactly is Privacy by Design?
+What Is Privacy by Design?

 Concerns regarding data privacy are not new.
-The concept of prioritising user privacy over any other process for systems and technologies was discussed extensively in the 1970s before being formally adopted in the 1990s.
+The concept of prioritizing user privacy over any other process for systems and technologies was discussed extensively in the 1970s before being formally adopted in the 1990s.
 Doctor Ann Cavoukian proposed the idea of Privacy by Design (or PbD), which stipulates the following seven foundational principles:

 1. Proactive not reactive; preventative not remedial.